 Students pay standard student fees when enrolled for on-campus courses.
-Students pay reduced fees for terms in which they are exclusively enrolled in off-campus courses (e.g. internship credits, courses at other schools).
-Internship credits for internships hosted at the University of Oregon are required to pay on-campus fee rates.
+Students pay reduced fees for terms in which they are exclusively enrolled in off-campus courses (e.g., internship credits).
+Internship credits for internships hosted at the UO are required to pay oncampus fee rates.

-Matriculation Fee: All new students are charged a one-time matriculation fee the term they enter the UO (currently \$449.35 - this is subject to change).
+Matriculation Fee: All new students are charged a one-time matriculation fee the term they enter the UO (currently \$490.70 - this is subject to change).

-A description of the fees and the standard cost for each term can be found at:

-https://registrar.uoregon.edu/costs/tuition-fees.
-Be sure to select Graduate (Knight Campus Internship Program) from the dropdown menu to see the correct tuition/fees.
+A description of the fees and the standard cost for each term can be found at: https://registrar.uoregon.edu/tuition-fees/graduate.
+Be sure to select Graduate (Knight Campus Internship Program) and 2023-24 from the dropdown menus to see the correct tuition/fees.

-Note: When students are enrolled in off-campus credit, you will be billed the full fee amount and then credited the difference.
-You should see both charges in Duckweb.
+Note: When enrolled in off-campus credit, you will be billed the full fee amount and then credited the difference.
+You should see both charges in DuckWeb.